FAIR Signposting Profile

 The below image and table show the links with the landing page as link

-origin that must be conveyed in a Link Set when implementing
+origin that must be conveyed in a Link Set when implementing the

-Level 2 of this recipe.
+Level 2 recipe.
 In the image:

 - Solid green lines indicate links that must be provided.